jactor-rises/jactor-web/README.md

 * Src code and issues regarding jactor-rises

-This project is consisted as three microsevices and where one service is responsible for the persistencde, one for the business logic, and one for the user interface.
+This project is consisted as three microsevices and where one service is responsible for the persistence, one for the business logic, and one for the user interface.
 This information is written with [GitLab Flavoured Markdown](https://gitlab.com/help/user/markdown)

 The only hard dependencies between jactor modules are: